benshuailyu/online-thesaurus-vim/README.md

 ## Usage
 Usage is simple.

-1) Put your cursor on the word whose antonyms and synonyms you would like to know, then press
+1) Put your cursor on the word whose antonyms and synonyms you would like to find, then press
 ```
 <Leader>t
  ```
  A preview windows will open at the bottom of the current window with retrieved content.
 You can close the window by pressing ```q```

-Alternatively, you could run the command
+Alternatively, you can run the command
 ```
 :ThesaurusCurrent<CR>
 ```